Department of Environmental Studies

 Minors include: Environmental Policy and Communication, Recreation Resource and Protected Area Management, Environmental Writing and Rhetoric, Food Studies, Marine Science, and Renewable Energy.

 Through a suite of environmental education and interpretation courses, students receive professional credentials in such programs as Project WILD, Project Learning Tree, and more.
 Courses provide opportunities to earn certifications from the National Association of Interpretation and to attend professional conferences.
-Additional opportunities exist in “nonpersonal” interpretation, where we carry out community engagement projects as co-learners with community partners, and where we create social media posts, digital storytelling tools, exhibition and wayfinding signs, and other forms of Environmental Education & Interpretation media.
+Additional opportunities exist in “nonpersonal” interpretation, where we carry out community engagement projects as co-learners with community partners, and where we create social media posts, digital storytelling tools, exhibition and wayfinding signs, and other forms of EE&I media.
 Students gain valuable work experiences through a professional internship, where their recently acquired knowledge and skills can be applied.
 ESF also operates the Adirondack Interpretive Center, where our students can learn and work.

 We prepare students for employment in nonformal and informal education and interpretation.